 But elected government officials also have a stake in this effort.
 By virtue of their public voice, political leaders can direct us toward either healthy or unhealthy points of focus.
 It is crucial that the political gatekeepers of our financial debates in particular — including the president and congressional leaders — distinguish between income inequality and the true sources of poverty and injustice.

 An improved conversation about poverty should lead to public policies that promote overall economic growth while providing an effective safety net for those who truly need it.
 Such an approach would reverse the push for government redistribution that stifles investment and job creation.
 Instead, it would promote effective pro-growth policies such as cutting government spending, easing onerous regulations on businesses, and reducing tax rates to improve incentives to produce.
 Good public policy would also reform government-run welfare programs along the lines of the 1996 welfare reforms, which reduced dependence on government services and contributed to a historic drop in child poverty.
 Entitlement spending would also be reined in and better targeted to people who truly need help.
 And in terms of tackling real injustice, education reforms like school choice would be implemented to liberate families and children from failing public schools.

 What requires redistribution is not our income but our moral attention.
 The sooner our economic debates move beyond the gap between rich and poor to questions of growth, mobility, and enduring prosperity, the sooner we will be able to nurture conditions that allow everyone the opportunity to rise and flourish.

-Ryan Messmore is a research fellow in religion and civil society at the Heritage Foundation.
+Ryan Messmore is a researcher at The Heritage Foundation.

 First appeared in National Affairs